jackgidding/RepData_PeerAssessment1/PA1_template.md

             iPeriod)
 ```

 Then period with the max number of steps is 8:35 AM.
-This is consistent with what is displayed in the time series chart above.
+This is consistent with the data displayed in the time series chart above.

 ### Inputing missing values